 For this purpose, I’ve created this simple 12-spoke grid using the ellipse tool and the line tool.

-You can set the size of each circle by clicking with the ellipse tool in an empty spot and using the dialog that appears to make circles that are larger and larger, with the same difference between them.
+You can set the size of each circle by clicking with the ellipse tool in an empty spot and using the dialog that appears to make circles that are larger and larger, with the same difference between them, for example 1 cm.

 Then you select all the circles and align them to the center, horizontally and vertically, and group them.